exoscale/terraform-provider-exoscale/README.md

   fix a bug, please do so by opening a Pull Request in this GitHub repository.
   In case of feature contribution, we kindly ask you to open an issue to discuss it beforehand.
+* The documentation in the `docs` folder is generated from the descriptions in the source code.
+If you change the .Description of a resource attribute for example, you will need to run `go generate` in the root folder of the repository to update the generated docs.
+This is necessary to mere any PR as our CI checks whether the docs are up to date with the sources.
 * Code changes require associated *acceptance tests*: the complete provider test suite (`make test-acc`) is executed as part of the project's GitHub repository [CI workflow][tf-exo-gh-ci], however you can execute targeted